 The FAA, facing a growing number of legal challenges, is pushing off the planned closure date for up to 149 contract air traffic control towers until June 15.
 The agency had planned to end federal funding for the towers in three phases over the next month as it seeks to shave $637 million from the remainder of its fiscal 2013 budget, as required by sequestration.
 The first group of towers was set to close April 7.
 The FAA, however, now is scrapping the phased approach and plans to end ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "As Lawsuits Mount, FAA Delays Contract Tower Closures To June".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "As Lawsuits Mount, FAA Delays Contract Tower Closures To June".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.